 MEMBERS: Yoshimasa Hosoya & Toshiki Masuda

-As you all now by now, when seiyuu units are created there are always the “less known” or “new in the seiyuu industry” members.
+As you all know by now, when seiyuu units are created there are always the “less known” or “new in the seiyuu industry” members.

-This unit has an amazing weapon, Hosoya’s vibrato and melodic singing skills and then we have Masuda that sings well but not on pair with Hosoya, none less this unit worked well because when we combine the both of them singing they create an amazing harmony.
+This unit has an amazing weapon, Hosoya’s vibrato, and melodic singing skills, and then we have Masuda that sings well but not on pair with Hosoya, none less this unit worked well because when we combine both of them singing they create an amazing harmony.

 Although it is a pity that MaxBoys ended up disbanding in 2013, we can still listen to their released work and enjoy it.

-This unit took its first steps in the music industry with they’re first single titled 大切なもの which wasn’t bad accepted if we take in consideration that this was the unit’s first release and it was actually able to reach the 26th place at the Oricon charts.
+This unit took its first steps in the music industry with their first single titled 大切なもの (Taisetsu na Mono) which wasn’t badly accepted if we take into consideration that this was the unit’s first release and it was actually able to rank 26th at the Oricon charts.

-For the trained ears it was easy to notice that Hosoya had the most technique and control – despite Toshiki Masuda being a well known musical actor – but MAXBOYS were all about growth.
+For the trained ears it was easy to notice that Hosoya had the most technique and control – despite Toshiki Masuda being a well-known musical actor – but MAXBOYS was all about growth.